Working with a teacher

 Even today zen teachers within an authentic, traditional lineage like Stonewater are trained in this way, and commonly twenty or more years of work with one or more teachers is required before the title of ‘Sensei’ (teacher) is granted.

-There are only a handful of zen teachers in the UK who have followed this traditional route so, under Keizan Sensei, Stonewater sangha offers a special opportunity for zen training.
+There are only a handful of zen teachers in the UK who have followed this traditional route so, under Keizan Roshi, Stonewater sangha offers a special opportunity for zen training.

 Working with a teacher at Stonewater Zen Sangha

 At Stonewater working with a teacher means seeing a teacher for private interviews (called daisan) which take place during the weekly sitting periods at a zen centre or during residential retreats.
 Keizan Roshi teaches at the Liverpool centre and at our residential retreats, and he offers sangha members support by email.
 Under his guidance, interviews are also provided by assistant teachers at Liverpool, and the London and Northampton local groups.